Article I: Name

 B. Non-elected officers of the Executive Committee shall consist of elected American Association of Petroleum Geologist Delegate(s) plus Society of Exploration Geophysicists Council representatives (of the Society) and a representative to the European Association of Geoscientists and Engineers.

 C. An elected officer must be a member of the Society in good standing at the time of his/her election and during his/her term of service.
 A non-elected officer must be a member of the Society in good standing at the time of his/her appointment and during his/her term of service.
 President is deemed as an elected position due to the accession from President-Elect.
-The Vice Presidents are to be elected, endorsed and appointed by the Nominating Committee.

 D. The responsibility of directing and governing this Society will be vested in the sixteen (16) members of the Executive Committee.
 Any responsibility, duty or action for the governing of the Society that is not expressly stated in the Bylaws will be reserved to the Officers of the Society.